mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/xdg-open.md

 - Open the current directory in the default file explorer `xdg-open .`

-- Open an URL in the default browser
+- Open a URL in the default browser
 `xdg-open {{https://example.com}}`

 - Open an image in the default image viewer